United States Military Academy: Education of dependents

 The Department of Defense Education Activity (DoDEA) maintains, for children of military personnel, West Point Elementary School and West Point Middle School on the academy grounds.

 The academy is physically in the Highland Falls Central School District.
 USMA sends high school aged students who are dependents of on-base military personnel to James I. O'Neill High School of Highland Falls schools under contract.
 In 2021, 190 children living on West Point attended O'Neill.
 In 2021 the agency at West Point announced that the bid to educate West Point High School students would be competitive.
 In March 2022 the O'Neill contract was renewed.

+Ranking

+The U.S. Military Academy at West Point is considered a liberal arts college by U.S. News and it is ranked #8 in the 2025 edition of Best Colleges in National Liberal Arts Colleges.

+Preparatory school

+The U.S. Military Academy Preparatory School, known as USMAPS, the Prep School, or West Point Prep, was formally established in 1946, but the history of "prepping" soldiers for West Point has been done since Congress enacted legislation in 1916 authorizing soldier appointments to West Point.
+The school exists today to prepare soldiers and civilians with the academic, leadership, and physical skills to become successful cadets at the United States Military Academy.
+It is primarily an academic institution that accepts students and soldiers.

 Notable alumni

 An unofficial motto of the academy's history department is "Much of the history we teach was made by people we taught."
 Graduates of the academy refer to themselves as "The Long Gray Line," a phrase taken from the academy's traditional hymn "The Corps."
-The academy has produced just under 65,000 alumni, including two Presidents of the United States: Ulysses S. Grant and Dwight D. Eisenhower; the president of the Confederate States of America, Jefferson Davis; and three foreign heads of state: Anastasio Somoza Debayle of Nicaragua, Fidel V. Ramos of the Philippines, and José María Figueres of Costa Rica.
-Alumni currently serving in public office include Senator Jack Reed, Governor of Nebraska David Heineman, Governor of Louisiana John Bel Edwards, Congressmen Warren Davidson, Mark Green, Brett Guthrie, John Shimkus and Steve Watkins.
+The academy has produced just under 65,000 alumni, including two Presidents of the United States: Ulysses S. Grant and Dwight D. Eisenhower; the president of the Confederate States of America, Jefferson Davis; and four foreign heads of state or government: Former Nicaraguan President Anastasio Somoza Debayle, Former Philippine President Fidel V. Ramos, Former Costa Rican President José María Figueres, and Current Cambodian Prime Minister Hun Manet.
+Alumni currently serving in public office include Senator Jack Reed and Congressmen Warren Davidson, Mark Green, and Brett Guthrie.